Tell us here.

 A significant benefit of a Lakeland education is that our relationship with you will be personal and ongoing.
 The services our office provide include:

 To make the best transition from college to a career, start planning early.
-A visit to the Career Development Office as a freshman is a useful first step.
+A visit to the Career Readiness and Professional Development Office as a freshman is a useful first step.
 If you start college with career possibilities in mind, we can set up informational interviews with practitioners in your areas of interest.
-As a result, you can make the best class selection decisions throughout your years at Lakeland College.
+As a result, you can make the best class selection decisions throughout your years at Lakeland University.